faroukchebaiki/deno-hono-shop/DEPLOYMENT.md

 - `COOKIE_SECRET` (strong random string)
 - `DEPLOY_PROJECT` (optional; defaults to `deno-hono-shop`)

+Notes for Deno Deploy secrets:

+- Set the key (for example `DATABASE_URL`) and paste only the raw value.
+- Avoid including surrounding quotes or a `KEY=` prefix when pasting into the dashboard.

 Stripe keys are not required until payments are implemented; add them later if you integrate Stripe.